UoB-COMSM0110/2024-group-3/README.md

 > “As a player, I want to see a clear control scheme, so I understand exactly what I need to do."

-> “As a player, I want to avoid enemy AI while playing, as it will be really cool to tackle this dynamic aspect of the game."
+> “As a player, I want to avoid enemy snakes while playing, as it will be really cool to tackle this dynamic aspect of the game."

 > “As a player, I want to be invested in my score or progress in the game, so that I enjoy playing it more!"